-Entering into a Leniency Agreement with Cade provides significant benefits for the leniency recipients - companies and/or individuals (see questions $\underline{14}$ and $\underline{15}$) - in the administrative and criminal spheres (see questions $\underline{18}$ and $\underline{19}$).
+Entering into a Leniency Agreement with Cade provides significant benefits for the leniency recipients - companies and/or individuals (see questions $\underline{14}$ and $\underline{15}$ ) - in the administrative and criminal spheres (see questions $\underline{18}$ and $\underline{19}$ ), as Cade's Tribunal recognize the fulfillment of the obbligations set in the agreement.
 If no Leniency Agreement is signed, all companies and/or individuals that participate in the antitrust conspiracy may be convicted and fined in both the administrative and criminal spheres.

 Those involved in such violations are subject to severe administrative sanctions (article 37 of Law no 12.529/2011), and, in the case of companies, the antitrust violation exists regardless of fault.
 Administrative punishment for such antitrust violations is consolidated on Cade's case law, both under the current Law no 12.529/2011 and the previous legislation (Law no 8.884/1994).
 Cade's Tribunal has been firm in punishing agreements between competitors with the objective of or potential to produce the effects, even if not realized, of (I) limiting, falsifying, or otherwise hindering free competition or free enterprise; (II) dominating a relevant market for goods or services; or (III) arbitrarily increasing profits.
-In addition, those involved can also be punished criminally for the violation, since participation in a cartel is also a crime set forth in article 4 of Law no 8.137/1990 (see questions 3 to 6).
+In addition, those involved can also be punished criminally for the violation, since participation in a cartel is also a crime set forth in article 4 of Law $n^{o}$ 8.137/1990 (see questions 3 to 6).